Welcome to PayPal!

 Taxes, information reporting

 It is your responsibility to determine which, if any, taxes apply to the payments you make or receive by means of the PayPal Services, and it is your responsibility to report, withhold, charge and/or remit, as applicable, the correct tax to the competent tax authority.
-PayPal is not responsible for determining whether taxes apply to transactions of buyers or sellers or for reporting, withholding and/or charging any taxes arising from any transaction made by them.
+PayPal is not responsible for determining whether taxes apply your transactions, or for calculating, collecting, reporting, withholding, remitting and/or charging any taxes arising from any transaction.

 Please be advised that you, buyer, may be subject to withholding taxes and/or other tax liabilities with respect to importing goods or services from a foreign entity (seller located abroad).
 In addition, as a seller you may be subject to indirect taxes, VAT, sales tax, income tax, or other tax liabilities applicable to sellers of goods or services.
 It is your responsibility to check with your local accounting or legal/tax advisor to determine which taxes or ancillary tax obligations apply to you, and it is your responsibility to pay such taxes to the competent tax authority.